7 Electric vehicles

 Until recently, BEVs were only available in small numbers as variants of ICE cars (e.g. the Peugeot 106 electric car, manufactured from 1995–2003).
 A dedicated BEV design, the REVA G-Wiz micro car (legally classed as a 'quadricycle'), was launched in 2001 and has secured a small niche market, selling 4000 vehicles worldwide by 2011.
 Renault's recently launched 'Twizzy' is also an electric 'quadricycle'.

 More significantly, since 2010 a number of dedicated high-performance BEVs have been launched commercially, including the Mitsubishi iMiEV, the electric Smart, Nissan's Leaf (Figure 14), the Peugeot iOn, Renault's Fluence and the Teslar Roadstar 210 kph sports car.
-The Mitsubishi BEVs available in the UK.website provides a good overview of key features of modern BEVs; if you wish, you can also follow this link to find
+The Mitsubishi iMiEV EV technology [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] website provides a good overview of key features of modern BEVs; if you wish, you can also follow this link to find BEVs available in the UK.

 One of the main concerns about BEVs is that they only have about a 160 km (100 mile) range and that in most cases recharging is slow (6–8 hours).
 They also cost about a third more than a comparable ICE car, although much-reduced running costs counteract the high initial purchase price.